edwardUL99/inject-lite/README.md

 ### @Optional
 This annotation can be used in conjunction with an @Inject annotated field or parameter to indicate that null (or primitive default) should be injected if the dependency cannot be found for that Inject annotation

+### @ProcessOrder
+This annotation is in the `annotations.processing` package and when annotated on a class with the specified annotation being scanned by the scanners, it determines the order of the classes that are passed into registered annotation processors on the scanner.

+### @Lazy
+This annotation when used on a field annotated with Inject or a parameter of an Inject constructor/method parameter, it indicates that the dependency should be lazily resolved.
+A proxy will be injected in its place which then injects the real dependency and proxies requests to it on the first method call to it.
+Dependency classes should not be final if you wish to annotate them with Lazy.
+It is useful to use in situations where a circular dependency arises.

+The annotation is enabled by default, but can be disabled by configuring the injection with the `lazyDependenciesEnabled` property to false.
+If the target class of Lazy is final, an exception will be thrown, as the proxy class is a subclass of the dependency class.

+This annotation should be used as a last resort for the following reasons:
+- The created proxy uses reflection to invoke the request on the proxied dependency which has more overhead than a direct method call
+- Any injection issues (like circular dependencies further down the injection hierarchy) will not be seen until the dependency is instantiated
+- Circular dependencies highlight a possible design issue, and should be refactored

+Note that there may be cases where you are forced to fix the circular dependencies.
+If the target dependency the Lazy annotation is used on depends on a dependency that is a) not a singleton and b) leading to a circular dependency, the circular dependency exception will still be thrown since it has not been constructed yet and no constructed object is available to inject into the proxy.

+**Therefore** lazy dependencies rely on all dependencies in the hierarchy being singletons.

+Also, when using `Injector#instantiate(Class)`, Lazy annotations are ignored

 ## Injection
 To manually inject dependencies, you can use either `T Injector#inject(String name, Class<T> expected)` or `T Injector#inject(Class<T> type)`.